cybercongress/cybercongress/blog/2019-02-04-ultimate-validator-guide.md

 ## Third-party software

 Cyberd main distribution unit is a [docker](https://www.docker.com/) container.
 All images are located in default [Dockerhub registry](https://hub.docker.com/r/cyberd/cyberd/).
 In order to access GPU from the container, Nvidia drivers version **410+** and [Nvidia docker runtime](https://github.com/NVIDIA/nvidia-docker) should be installed on the host system.
-For great user experience, we propose you to use [portainer](https://portainer.io) - docker containers manager.
-You can skip any subsection of this if you already had and configured necessary software.
+For a great user experience, we propose you use [portainer](https://portainer.io) - docker containers manager.
+You can skip any subsection of this if you already had and configured the necessary software.

 #### Docker installation